RajdeepThakare/Noritsu-Password-Generator/README.md

-# noritsu_password_generator
+# Noritsu Password Generator

-## Application to generate daily passwords for Noritse QSS MiniLab machines hasslefree.
+### Only application to generate daily passwords for Noritse QSS MiniLab machines hasslefree.